giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

     - 'section,section: 1.0 - 0.28 * (1 - (z / L)**2)'
 ```

-> The two names in the law (`s0_name,s1_name`) identify the polygon in S0 and S1.
+The two names in the law (`s0_name,s1_name`) identify the polygon in S0 and S1.
-> They can be different - CSF matches by name, not by position.
+They can be different - CSF matches by name, not by position.
+Using the same name
-> Using the same name in both sections is a common convention but not a requirement.
+in both sections is a common convention but not a requirement.
+If a name used in a
-> If a name used in a weight law does not match a valid polygon pair, the input is
-> rejected immediately at load time.
+weight law does not match a valid polygon pair, the input is rejected at load time.

 For the full syntax and available variables (`z`, `t`, `w0`, `w1`, `L`, `np`,
 lookup tables), see the [CSF Weight Laws guide](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/CSFLongitudinally-varying-homogenization-user-guide.md).

-### 2.8 Fast analytical torsional constant (optional)
+### 2.6 Fast analytical torsional constant (optional)

 csf_sp always computes `e.j` via sectionproperties warping FEM - this is the rigorous
 value and works for any section shape.